 The first year of the Capital Improvement Plan will be the Capital Improvement Budget projected for the next year.
-Policy A-3.4 Carried Forward
+(Policy A-3.4 Carried Forward)

-Schedule the Capital Improvement Plan for review annually by the Planning & Zoning Board, which shall determine consistency with the Comprehensive Plan prior to consideration by the City Commission.
-Policy A-3.5 Carried Forward
+Schedule the Capital Improvement Plan for review annually by the Planning and Zoning Board to determine consistency with the Comprehensive Plan prior to consideration by the City Commission.
+(Policy A-3.5 Carried Forward)

-Whenever a grant which will fund a capital project becomes available, determine that either the grant will fund a previously identified need, or that obtaining the grant and its administration and the construction of the capital project will not diminish resources and activity directed toward meeting scheduled needs.
+Whenever a grant that will fund a capital project becomes available, determine that either the grant will fund a previously identified need, or that obtaining the grant or its administration and the construction of the capital project will not diminish resources and activity directed toward meeting scheduled needs.
+(Policy A-3.8 Carried Forward)